 Revi Sterling worked for Microsoft for 10 years, five of which were spent in the external research program group where she began outreach efforts to increase the number of female computer scientists and technologists.
 Her 2008 dissertation is titled Advancement Through Interactive Radio.
 She is the Anita Borg Institute’s 2012 Women of Vision Award Winner for Social Impact and is the former director and co-founder of the ATLAS MS ICTD program.

 Heather Underwood graduated with a computer science degree from the University of Washington in 2009.
 Working in Bangalore, India, stimulated her desire to travel and learn about cultures worldwide.
 Her 2013 dissertation is titled The PartoPen: Using Digital Pen Technology to Improve Maternal Labor Monitoring in the Developing World.

 Sarah Vieweg, whose background is in Linguistics and Computer Science, completed her dissertation, Situational Awareness in Mass Emergency: A Behavioral and Linguistic Analysis of Microblogged Communications in 2012.
 Vieweg is now Scientist at Qatar Computing Research Institute in Doha.

-Prior to moving to the United States in 2008, Jo worked in media and communications for 20 years throughout the Asia Pacific region.
+Prior to moving to the United States in 2008, Joanne White worked in media and communications for 20 years throughout the Asia Pacific region.
 She has degrees in Communication and Adult Education, and has a master’s degree in Journalism from CU, where she focused on social media communities and bloggers who are mothers.
 At ATLAS, her crisis informatics research is focused on the information needs of people with animals during disaster events.